dfinity/ICRC-1/standards/ICRC-0/README.md

 * Asynchronous virtual humming;
 * Voting.

-### Virtual meetings in Zoom

-Regular (typically weekly or bi-weekly 1-hour) virtual video conference meetings provide a platform for *synchronous collaboration* of the team.
-These meetings are the periodic integration points of discussions held on other channels, where team members can engage in a realtime discourse on the currently handled topics of the WG.
-The meeting cadence and schedule can be changed at the discretion of the WG, e.g., to align with the current workload or timeline requirements.

-Particularly, the meetings are used, among other things, for the following:

-* Discussing individual items the group is currently working on: A main part of the meetings is dedicated to addressing comments and objections on standards proposals in the spirit of rough consensus.
-This continues discussions on GitHub and uses the power of synchronous interactions between the participants.
-* Elaborating the strategic roadmap of the WG: For example, discussing the direction, future work items, new WGs to be created for specific topics.
-* Discussing upcoming work items.
-* Virtual humming to assess the degree of consensus in the group.

-WG meetings should have minutes published on GitHub that summarize the discussions and main decisions taken in the meeting.
-This helps transparency as well as participants who cannot participate in a meeting to catch up with the progress of the WG.

-Due to the IC community's global presence, at least one of the geographies may not be conveniently able to participate during a given time slot.
-The WG can either choose a fixed time slot and involve the team members from non-participating geographies via other channels, or rotate the time slot so that all parts of the world can participate in a subset of the meetings.
-The further leads to a more stable attendance while being less fair towards one part of the team, the latter leads to a less stable participation of members while being fair.
-The chosen mode must be determined and decided by the WG.
-Zoom meetings can be used for realtime humming during the meeting to measure rough consensus in the core team.
+### Google Docs

+For less-technically oriented WGs the members of which may not be familiar with GitHub, Google Docs may be a viable alternative for part of what GitHub offers.

+* Drafting standard proposals;
+* Commenting on and objecting to (parts of) proposals;
+* Technical discussions to address comments and objections.

+Humming and voting may be possible with Google Forms, or otherwise need to be done on another channel.

 ### Forum

 Each WG has its own forum topic used for announcements and discussions.
 Announcements such as changes to the WG meeting schedule or upcoming asynchronous hums or votes are posted on the forum.
-Discussions that do not fit into a PR on GitHub also find their place on the forum.
-Technical discussions related to a specific topic should be done as part of the respective PR on GitHub, though.
+Discussions that do not fit into a PR on GitHub or into Google Docs also find their place on the forum.
+Technical discussions related to a specific topic should be done as part of the respective PR on GitHub or the Google Docs document, though.
 Any other communication not related to an item on GitHub can be done on the forum.
+The forum should also be a useful resource for people not part of the WG who want to learn about the WG's results later.

+### Discord

+Each WG has its own Discord channel in the "WORKING-GROUPS" category of the "DFINITY DEV OFFICIAL" space.
+The channel can be used for communication of the WG members and is suitable also for synchronous chat communication.
+Announcements on the forum, e.g., on upcoming meetings and votes, should be mirrored on the Discord channel to maximize outreach.

 ## Consensus and decision making